 4. Ensure that your resume is neat

 Now that you have curated your resume, it is time to make it appealing to the eyes.
 These three things make for a visually appealing resume-

 Design.
-Your resume should have a simplistic design that is easily comprehensible by humans or applicant tracking systems.
+Your resume should have a simplistic design easily comprehensible by humans or applicant tracking systems.
 Too many colors, graphs, and visual aids can make it look a little fuzzy.

 Length.
-Ideally, the length of your resume should be one page unless you have experience of more than 10-15 years that putting all of it in a single page could become a task.
+Ideally, the length of your resume should be one page unless you have experience of more than 10-15 years, and putting all of it on a single page could become a task.
 In such cases, a resume could drag up to two pages at maximum.